gabdube/native-windows-gui/readme.md

 ## Attributions

-For the icons used in the test suit (and only there):
+For the icons used in the test suite (and only there):

 **love.ico** is made by [Smashicons](https://smashicons.com/) from [www.flaticon.com](https://www.flaticon.com/)